 This half-semester course examines contemporary management issues facing management of financial institutions.
 Current issues in consumer and corporate financial services are addressed from a business manager, CEO, and consultant perspective.

 Cornell Graduate Consulting Club (CGCC) - CGCC is the bridge between Cornell non-MBA graduate students and management consulting firms.
 For Cornell students, CGCC strives to build an on-campus consulting community by education, networking, and pro bono consulting practices.
-For recruiters, CGCC provided convenient access to Cornell talents and proudly presents the next generation of professional consultants.
+For recruiters, CGCC provided convenient access to Cornell talent and proudly presents the next generation of professional consultants.
 For more information, visit http://cornellgraduateconsultingclub.org/.

 Excellent list of resources via the Cornell Graduate Consulting Club